 The GCI Member's Manual

-Warren Buffet coined the phrase 'owner's manual' to describe a document that appears on the Berkshire Hathaway website and has been included in the company's annual reports since 1996.
+Warren Buffett coined the phrase 'owner's manual' to describe a document that appears on the Berkshire Hathaway website and has been included in the company's annual reports since 1996.
 It explains in crystal-clear prose exactly what Berkshire Hathaway does and therefore how its shareholders should think about their investment.
 The choice of words is deliberate: Buffet wants his shareholders to think of themselves as co-owners in a joint endeavour, rather than transient holders of a tradable security.
 This is how Buffet regards his own relationship with Berkshire's investments in listed stocks.
 Terry Smith, founder of Fundsmith (and a former stockbroker of mine during my fund management days), has also adopted the same idea.
 Both documents are well worth reading.

 As well as wanting to keep good company, it struck us that a similar 'member's manual' would be helpful for both existing and new readers of GCI.
 We use the word 'member' here, rather than 'subscriber', because it implies togetherness and a shared purpose, similar to Buffet's concept of a Berkshire shareholding representing a 'partnership'.
 We all want to manage our money as well as we can and benefit from holding great small cap stocks in our portfolios.
 However as individuals we each differ by temperament, goals, net worth, risk tolerance... the list goes on.
 So it is important we are all on the same page in understanding the context that GCI is written in and how it looks at the world - hence this manual.